 The Hiplok DX1000 is essentially a bigger version of the Hiplok D1000, which was one of the first angle grinder resistant bike locks to hit the market.

 The DX1000 uses exactly the same anti grinder technology as its little brother.
-The shackle is the same thickness, the body uses the same cylinder, and the lock has exactly the same independent security ratings as the Hiplok D1000.
+The shackle is the same thickness.
+The body uses the same cylinder.
+And the Hiplok DX1000 has exactly the same independent security ratings as the Hiplok D1000.

 Spoiler: it almost certainly will be if you’ve got a bulky ebike or ride a motorbike or motor scooter and need more internal locking space than the Hiplok D1000 or the Litelok X3.
 If you haven’t, it probably isn’t!